marad/shopping-lists/README.md

 ## Problems

-It currently lacks proper tests, configuration and error handling.
+It currently lacks proper tests and error handling.

 ## Prerequisites